flaviocopes/svelte-handbook/content/Svelte Components.md

 Any JavaScript must be put in the `script` tag.

 The CSS you have in the `style` tag is scoped to the component and does not "leak" outside.
 If another component has an `h1` tag, this style will not affect that.
-Which is very handy when reusing components you already wrote for other applications, for example.

-Or when you include Open Source libraries published by other people.
+This is very handy when reusing components you already wrote for other applications, for example, or when you include Open Source libraries published by other people.

-For example a few weeks ago I included a date picker component built with Svelte in an application, and none of the stylings of the component leaked outside of it, and none of the CSS I wrote into the app modified the look of the date picker.
+For example, a few weeks ago I included a date picker component built with Svelte in an application and none of the stylings of the component leaked outside of it, and none of the CSS I wrote into the app modified the look of the date picker.

 ## Importing the component in other components